steveknipmeyer/ModelRelief/ProjectNotes/Issues.md

         Height : Should this be a calculated property?
             Height = Width * (DepthBuffer aspect ratio)?
         Depth : What is the relationship of this property to LambdaLinearScaling?
 #### Composer
-    How should the initial camera of the ModelViewer be defined in a ComposerView?
-        Mesh.DepthBuffer.Camera is used.
-        Mesh.NormalMap.Camera is equivalent.

     Clipping planes are not preserved when a Composer view is initialized.

 #### StandardView
+    The StandardView does not show the currently selected view.
     When the view camera is interactively changed, it should invalidate the StandardView in the UI.
     Mesh view opens with the UI set to StandardCamera.Front but the view is Top.